candid82/joker/README.md

 | `fn-with-empty-body`   | warn on fn form with empty body                       | `true`        |

 Note that `unused binding` and `unused parameter` warnings are suppressed for names starting with underscore.

+## Format mode

+To run Joker in format mode pass `--format` flag.
+For example:

+`joker --format <filename>` - format a source file and write the result to standard output.

+`joker --format -` - read Clojure source code from standard input, format it and print the result to standard output.

+### Integration with editors

+- Sublime Text: [sublime-pretty-clojure](https://github.com/candid82/sublime-pretty-clojure) - formats Clojure code when saving the file.

 ## Building